blakeblackshear/frigate/docs/docs/troubleshooting/edgetpu.md

 ## PCIe Coral Not Detected

-The most common reason for the PCIe coral not being detected is that the driver has not been installed.
-See [the coral docs](https://coral.ai/docs/m2/get-started/#2-install-the-pcie-driver-and-edge-tpu-runtime) for how to install the driver for the PCIe based coral.
+The most common reason for the PCIe Coral not being detected is that the driver has not been installed.
+This process varies based on what OS and kernel that is being run.

+- In most cases [the Coral docs](https://coral.ai/docs/m2/get-started/#2-install-the-pcie-driver-and-edge-tpu-runtime) show how to install the driver for the PCIe based Coral.
+- For Ubuntu 22.04+ https://github.com/jnicolson/gasket-builder can be used to build and install the latest version of the driver.

 ## Only One PCIe Coral Is Detected With Coral Dual EdgeTPU